 Batches allow you to group and organize your orders in ways that best accommodate your specific workflow.
 The first step in batch shipping is to create a batch.
 Once created, you can add orders to the batch, assign the batch, and process the batch as needed.
 To learn more about batches and common uses for batches, review our Introduction to Batch Shipping.

-There are two primary ways to create a batch in ShipStation:
+There are three ways to create a batch in ShipStation:

 Use the + Create a New Batch option in the Orders tab sidebar (bottom left).